 If you are having oral surgery, you will most likely have stitches in your mouth, therefore you will need to stay away from certain foods that could promote bleeding and can get stuck at the surgical site.
-For more details on what foods to avoid, go here.

 What medications do I need to take?

-Your Oral Surgeon may want you to begin taking certain medications a few days before your surgery.
+Your oral surgeon may want you to begin taking certain medications a few days before your surgery.
 It is important to have your prescriptions picked up prior to your surgery, that way you don’t have to worry about picking them up after your surgery and can focus on your recovery.